nosiee/miya/README.md

 ```
 make
 ```
-Keep in mind that this may take some time because of the cgo
+Keep in mind that this may take some time because of Cgo

 ### Usage
 ```